Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Peakhurst Heights' median income among taxpayers is $51,514, with an average of $68,316.
-This aligns with national averages and compares to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 are approximately $56,078 (median) and $74,369 (average).
-Census 2021 income data shows Peakhurst Heights' household, family, and personal incomes cluster around the 66th percentile nationally.
-Income analysis reveals that 26.6% of residents earn between $1,500 to $2,999 weekly (690 residents), mirroring the metropolitan region where 30.9% fall into this bracket.
-Notably, 35.1% of residents earn above $3,000 weekly, indicating strong economic capacity in the suburb.
-Housing accounts for 14.3% of income, with residents ranking within the 75th percentile for disposable income.
+In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Peakhurst Heights' median income among taxpayers is $51,514.
+The average income in the suburb is $68,316.
+Nationally, the median income is $57,079 and the average is $82,039.
+In Greater Sydney, the median income is $60,817 with an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Peakhurst Heights would be approximately $56,078 (median) and $74,369 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Peakhurst Heights cluster around the 66th percentile nationally.
+Income analysis reveals that the largest segment comprises 26.6% earning $1,500 - $2,999 weekly (690 residents), similar to the metropolitan region where 30.9% occupy this bracket.
+A substantial proportion of high earners, at 35.1%, indicates strong economic capacity throughout the suburb.
+Housing accounts for 14.3% of income while strong earnings rank residents within the 75th percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income